 Before you close, make sure your budget accounts for both your home and those additional homebuyer costs.
 Use this list to plan, but remember that financing major purchases before getting your loan can negatively affect your pre-qualified status!

 Like all insurance plans, price varies based on your home and policy.
-As an OCCU member, you may be eligible for special savings on insurance through our partner SWBC.
+As an OCCU member, you may be eligible for special savings on insurance.
 Get a quote beforehand to be sure it fits your budget.

 Be prepared to pay for electricity, gas, trash removal, water and sewage.
 Don’t forget the choice utilities like Internet, cable and phone lines too.